Years ago, physical retailers had an advantage over their online competitors: convenience.

 How to get your employees to participate

 The most effective training programs don’t force employee participation.
-Managers find incentives that motivate employees to get better at the games.
+Some rewards we’ve seen are easy!
+And include Amazon gift cards.
 We’ve seen contest rewards work very well.

 Use positive incentives and gamify the experience for your team.
 Make it fun.
 Some rewards we’ve seen work well include Amazon gift cards for the top player of the month, or dinner with the CEO.